d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 5.5.4 rc

-Updated 14 Oct 2018.
+Updated 18 Oct 2018.

 The [master branch](https://github.com/rsyncOSX/RsyncOSX/tree/master) is always updated.
 You might compile your own updated rc from the master branch.

-The rc will be updated from time to time.
 Here is some info about what is in [next version](/nextversion).

 Next release will be sometime in Nov 2018.
 The main focus in next release is a few enhancements in copy single files, snapshots and smoke out the last bugs to make RsyncOSX as stable as possible.
 During execution of any tasks RsyncOSX can be minimized.
 I am not able to predict and test for all possible user interactions, but the most common as minimize RsyncOSX during operations and aborting tasks are tested.